LGR2/LGRblog/content/post/HousingIreland.md

 </script>

 For some reason, the Central Statistics Office (CSO) doesn't publish a map like this, so I decided to do it myself.
 It was a <abbr title="real pain in the ass">pretty good</abbr> exercise in both research and learning how to manipulate GeoJSON and CSO data.
+I encourage you to zoom in and see if you spot any interesting patterns!

 A few observations about this map:
 * As we approach Dublin, Cork, or Galway, house prices increase.
 This pattern is most obvious around Dublin.
 Sadly, this is probably not due to the numinous beauty of Dublin.
 It just suggests that the areas adjacent to Dublin are where many commute to work.